yesican49/customer_segementation_Gstore/README.md

 3. Applied optimized algorithm with K-means++ seeding  method to reduce 30% average distance to centroids compared to mini-batch K-Means Clustering;
 4. Illustrated conclusion by visualizing results with Seaborn.

+More detailed information about the project is 'customer segementation.ipynb' file.